-LESLIE: Annette in Arizona is on the line and needs some help with a patio project.
+LESLIE: Annette in Arizona is on the line and needs some help with a patio cover design for her patio project.
 Tell us about it.

 ANNETTE: The problem that I’m having is I’ve been wanting a patio cover put on my house for the last 20 years.

 ANNETTE: Well, now that my kids have grown up, I’m able to do that now.
 So, the problem is everyone is telling me that I have a very low roof and my ceilings in my house are only 7½-feet ceilings.

 ANNETTE: So, I don’t have much of a clearance.
 So of course, everything else seems to be lower in the backyard.

 I’ve called probably eight or nine different builders now to see how much it would cost, this patio cover.
 And it’s straight across, so it’s 56 feet long, the whole length of the house.

 ANNETTE: And I think probably six of them never called me back.

 ANNETTE: And so the two that have, one of them is a very good friend of mine and I really do trust him in building this patio cover.
 But he says I need to cut 6 feet into my roof in order to get the pitch that I need for at the very end.
 So I really wanted a 56-feet-wide by 10-feet-out patio cover.